KoboldSoftware/Elit3D/README.md

 ## Getting Started

-Elit3D is only tested on Visual Studio 2019 on Windows but the plan is to be compatible with Linux and Mac (minimum Linux) in a future.
+Elit3D is only tested on Visual Studio 2019/2022 on Windows but the plan is to be compatible with Linux and Mac (minimum Linux) in a future.

 ### Build

-- Clone the repository `git clone https://github.com/christt105/Elit3D`
+- Clone the repository `git clone https://github.com/KoboldSoftware/Elit3D`
 - Execute the script `premake5.lua` with `premake/premake5.exe`
-  - For Windows - Visual Studio 2019 just execute the `scripts/generate_project.bat` file
+  - For Windows - Visual Studio 2019 just execute the `scripts/generate_project_vs2019.bat` file
+  - For Windows - Visual Studio 2022 just execute the `scripts/generate_project_vs2022.bat` file

 ## Main Goal